MicrosoftDocs/windows-dev-docs/hub/apps/design/widgets/widgets-states-and-ui.md

 - When in the default, active state a widget should feel personal and connected to user.
 - Widgets should show engaging content that brings the user value in the current moment.
 - Give the user the ability to start interacting with widget right away.
-- Provide a UI that reflects the UI of your app or service, while staying within the design constraints for widgets, in order to maximize consistency and to lessen the learning curve.
+- Provide a UI that reflects the UI of your app, while staying within the design constraints for widgets, in order to maximize consistency and to lessen the learning curve.
 - Consider using the user’s location to pre-populate the data for content like sports and suggested calendars to add instead of generic data.
 - Allow ample breathing space between elements.